 Praying for the virtues and the gifts of the Holy Spirit, praying with others, and combining prayer with other sacrifices

-Ever since the fall, prayer has bridged the great divide between Heaven and Earth.
+Ever since the fall, prayer has been a bridge for the great divide between Heaven and Earth.
 Prayer is, according to St. John Damascene as quoted in the Catechism, “the raising of one’s mind and heart to God or the requesting of good things from God.” (par.
 2559).
 As with all communication, engaging in prayer can deepen and fortify our relationship with God.
 But even when our conversations with Him are personal and private, they still encompass our fellow sojourners on this planet, particularly those placed in our inner circle.

-To pray more fruitfully, it’s critical that we consciously and conscientiously begin by orienting ourselves to Thy Will be done.
+To pray more fruitfully, it’s vital that we consciously and conscientiously begin by orienting ourselves to Thy Will be done.
 Particularly when praying for others, we need His guidance to govern our approach, including knowing if and when any further action is beneficial.

 It could be that it’s not.
 Sometimes our help begins and ends with prayer, completely hidden from our loved ones; sometimes we sow seeds (known or unknown) that will be harvested through another means; and sometimes we are called to conspicuously provide testimony, instruction, or other assistance as a visible advocate for Our Lord.

-So in our very-good quest to help others love God, let’s first pray that we will remember to seek God’s guidance about our role in other’s journeys, and then that we seize presented opportunities to boldly and courageously take action when called for… and to deliberately and valiantly refrain from direct action when that’s what we’re called to do.
+So in our very-good quest to help others love God, let’s first pray that we will remember to seek God’s guidance about our role in other’s journeys, and then that we seize opportunities to boldly and courageously take action when called for… and deliberately and valiantly refrain from direct action when that’s what we’re called to do.

 Pray for the virtues and gifts of the Holy Spirit